 This series of courses reflecting new contributions in sociology or sociological issues.
 Prerequisite: to be determined by instructor.

 SOC 461.
 SENIOR SEMINAR IN SOCIOLOGY 4 sh

 This capstone course reviews major areas of sociology and provides further opportunity to share research on these topics.
 Students conduct research ranging from how sociological knowledge can be applied occupationally and politically to more basic, academic topics.
+Students compile a senior intellectual portfolio that includes examples of their academic achievements across their years of sociological study; therefore, students should be mindful of this requirement and retain electronic copies of work that they may want to include in this portfolio.
 Prerequisites: senior sociology major, SOC 215, 216 and either SOC 261 or 262.

 SOC 471.
 SEMINAR: SPECIAL TOPICS 2-4 sh